USITC

 Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns voted in the affirmative.

-USITC Institutes Section 337 Investigation of Certain Child Car Seats
+USITC Institutes Section 337 Investigation of Certain Vaporizer Devices, Cartridges Used Therewith, and Components Thereof (II)

-The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain child car seats.
+The U.S. International Trade Commission (USITC) voted to institute an investigation of certain vaporizer devices, cartridges used therewith, and components thereof.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

 The USITC has identified the following respondents in this investigation: